ncsl/seek/doc/installation.rst

 is a wrapper using snakemake_.
 The best way to install the 3rd party software for ``seek`` usage is via a Docker installation.

+To fully install SEEK and run workflows, one will need to:

+#. install SEEK repository
+#. install Docker dependencies
+#. install Singularity

+We outline some of these steps below.

 seek Installation
 -----------------
 First we can install seek.
 There are a few ways to do so: